essex-lab/grand-lig/README.md

 The idea is to make this as generally transferable as possible, so that it can be easily integrated with other work based in OpenMM.

 ### To Do
-- Make sure all parameters are correct
+- Make sure all parameters are correct (need to calculate hydration free energies for each model)
 - Allow the use of multiple atoms to define the centre of the GCMC box
 - Write out which waters are ghosts